Visiting Scholars Program

 • Late August: visiting scholars arrive

-• Final week of August: NYU Law fall semester begins
+• Final week of August: NYU Law fall semester begins; arrival after the start of the semester is discouraged

 • Late August or early September: USALI orientation and research plan workshops